Cipher Department of the High Command of the Wehrmacht: Selection process

 When army radiograms were solved, there was no hard or fast criteria for evaluation.
 A seemingly irrelevant message in which some new unit was named might, under certain circumstances, be more important than an order to attack, of which one already had knowledge from other sources.
 For this reason, deciphered army radiograms were never included in the daily VN's.
-They were termed VN's but followed a different process and given the appropriate attention, in a different section.
-This process was separate from e.g. diplomatic intercepts, and involved evaluation of Call signs, the attempt to find some periodicity in the scheduling of call-signs and wavelengths; with preliminary evaluation, updates to the card index registry, the actual evaluation of the message and final evaluation resulting in an appropriate report.
+They were termed VN's but followed a different process and given the appropriate attention in a different section.
+This process was separate from diplomatic intercepts, and involved evaluation of Call signs, the attempt to find some periodicity in the scheduling of call-signs and wavelengths; with preliminary evaluation, updates to the card index registry, the actual evaluation of the message and final evaluation resulting in an appropriate report.

 Translation process

-Good translations was the task that had the greatest importance attached to it within OKW/Chi.
+Good translation was the task that had the greatest importance attached to it within OKW/Chi.
 Translation was necessary due to the number of different languages used in intercepted messages.
 It was inconceivable that the officers engaged in dealing with the solved intercepts would be able to understand them all, especially since the grammar in messages often departed from normal conversational usage.
 At each desk, there was at least one translator analyst who knew the foreign language specific to that desk and German well enough too, such that in doubtful cases the translation could be shown to him for checking.
 It was expected that e.g. the language differences as the following should be handled directly: